logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service/zipkin.md

   If you're on a Pro account, reach out to your account manager or the <a class="intercom-launch" href="mailto:sales@logz.io">Sales team</a> to request API access.
 </div>

-##### Before we start, a few limitations you should know about
+### Limitations

-If you use Logz.io as Zipkin trace storage, there are a couple limitations.
+When you use the Zipkin UI to find traces stored in Logz.io, there are a couple limitations.
 For most users, these won't be an issue, but they're still good to know:

 * **Lookback** must be 2 days or less